zpaulson001/doodle-chat/README.md

 # Welcome to Doodle Chat!

 Doodle chat makes your conversations more intentional, more whimsical, and most importantly, more fun!
 It's a real-time chat application with a twist— the only messages you can send are doodles.

-It's built with React/Remix, shadcn/ui components, Tailwind CSS, Prisma, and a SQLite database hosted with Turso.
-Deployed on Fly.io.
+Tech used:
+- React / Remix
+- shadcn/ui components
+- Tailwind CSS
+- Prisma
+- SQLite database for local develoment
+- libSQL database hosted on Turso for deployment
+- Deployed on Fly.io

 Link to live application: <https://doodle-chat.fly.dev>.
 If you just want to test it out without creating an account, be sure to click the "demo account" button on the login page.
 Send me a doodle 🙃!
 My handle -> @zacklemack